Donor Analytics: Your Nonprofit’s Secret Weapon

 For accuracy, you will want to measure retention at the same time every year.
 Once you identify lapsed donors, you can classify them as LYBUNT (gave Last Year But Unfortunately Not This Year) or SYBUNT (Some Year But Unfortunately Not This Year) to develop a personalized plan to win them back.

 Your collection rate depends on how much money was pledged to your nonprofit versus how much you collected.
 Your collection rates can be greatly improved with good software.
 Our system rebills and automatically updates credit card information to minimize lost funds, so our collection rates are close to 99%.
-If you're collection rates aren't high, you're missing out on funds intended for your nonprofit.
+If your collection rates aren't high, you're missing out on funds intended for your nonprofit

 The Power of Donor Analytics